choonghyunryu/dlookr/README.md

 ### Functions that supports tables of DBMS

 The DBMS table diagnostic/EDA function supports In-database mode that performs SQL operations on the DBMS side.
-If the data size is large, using In-database mode is faster.
+If the size of the data is large, using In-database mode is faster.

-It isn’t easy to obtain anomalies or to implement the sampling-based algorithm in SQL of DBMS.
-So, some functions do not yet support In-database mode.
-In this case, it is performed in In-memory mode, where table data is brought to the R side and calculated.
+It is difficult to obtain anomaly or to implement the sampling-based algorithm in SQL of DBMS.
+So some functions do not yet support In-database mode.
+In this case, it is performed in In-memory mode in which table data is brought to R side and calculated.
 In this case, if the data size is large, the execution speed may be slow.
-It supports the collect_size argument, allowing you to import the specified number of data samples into R.
+It supports the collect_size argument, which allows you to import the specified number of samples of data into R.

 - In-database support functions
   - `diagonse()`